Helping in Times of Crisis:

 Some might suggest that Israel’s response was expanded due to the presence of thousands of Israelis trekking through Nepal, particularly in the years immediately after their army service.
 Yet, its reaction to the disaster in Nepal is no different from its reaction to other natural disasters, including the 1999 earthquake in Turkey, the 2010 earthquake in Haiti, the 2011 Fukashima disaster in Japan, and the 2012 tsunami in Thailand.

 You might want to screen this two-minute CNN report on the Israeli field hospital established in Haiti after the devastating 2010 earthquake in order to provide context for appreciating Israel’s commitment to providing humanitarian aid.

 - What reasons might Israel have for deploying so many relief workers to sites of disasters like the earthquake in Nepal?

-- How might affect Israel's reputation in the world?
+- How might this affect Israel's reputation in the world?

-- Do you think that democratic countries like Israel are more or less apt to help in international crisises?
+- Do you think that democratic countries like Israel are more or less apt to help in international crises?

-Over the past few years, Israel has been helping severely wounded Syrian children and adults, some of whom are fighters in that country’s civil war.
+Over the past decade, Israel has been helping severely wounded Syrian children and adults, some of whom are fighters in that country’s civil war.
 In certain ways, this highlights the extent to which Israel is willing to extend a helping hand:

 - Israel plays no direct part in the Syrian civil war.